Top 10 Attractions In Paris

 10. Le Centre Pompidou:

-Centre Georges Pompidou is an architecturally avant-garde complex of buildings that houses the National Museum of Modern Art, library and music center.
+Centre Georges Pompidou is an architecturally avant-garde complex of buildings that houses the National Museum of Modern Art, library and music centre.
 The works of famous artists have been displayed chronologically over 2 sections and in addition to its permanent reserves, internationally celebrated exhibitions are conducted here every year on the top floor.
-The building itself is an architectural masterpiece and offers some of the best views of Paris from the top.
+The building itself is an architectural masterpiece and one of the top attractions in Paris and offers some of the best views of Paris from the top.